Contact Form for Static Sites Using Cloudflare Workers and Airtable

 The <form> element does not include action or method attributes.
 Instead, use JavaScript to:

-- Submit the form without reloading the page
+- Submit the form without reloading the page.

-- Prevent multiple submissions
+- Prevent multiple submissions.

 let isSubmitted = false;

-document.addEventListener('DOMContentLoaded', function () {
+document.addEventListener('DOMContentLoaded', async function () {

 document.getElementById('contactForm').addEventListener('submit', async (e) => {